-If you just need a solid gaming PC and aren’t married to a desktop, consider checking out these gaming laptop deals as well.
+f you just need a solid gaming PC and aren’t married to a desktop, though, then consider checking out these gaming laptop deals as well.

 - — $1,000